 The document archives contain source material about EMS and Swedish electroacoustic music, such as correspondence, technical documentation, administrative documents, programme notes and photographs.
 Some older documents have been digitised.
 The archives have been donated to Musik- och teaterbiblioteket (The Music and Theatre Library of Sweden), and an inventory is available.

-If you want more information on EMS' and related archives, the article Electronic Music Archives in the Collections of The Swedish Performing Arts Agency is a good place to start.
+If you want more information on EMS' and related archives, the article Electronic Music Archives in the National Collections of Music, Theatre and Dance is a good place to start.

 EMS's librarian also maintains a list of Swedish record labels for electronic and experimental music, a list of online tutorials, and a meta-bibliography.